PEXANE2/azure-docs.tr-tr/articles/vs-azure-tools-storage-explorer-relnotes.md

     sudo apt-get dist-upgrade
     ```

-### <a name="version-0813"></a>Sürüm 0.8.13
+### <a name="version-0813"></a>Version 0.8.13
 12.05.2017

 #### <a name="new"></a>Yeni

-* Depolama Gezgini sorun giderme [Kılavuzu][2]
+* Storage Explorer Troubleshooting [Guide][2]
-* Azure Stack aboneliğine bağlanma [yönergeleri][3]
+* [Instructions][3] on connecting to an Azure Stack subscription

-#### <a name="fixes"></a>Düzeltmeleri
+#### <a name="fixes"></a>Fixes

-* Düzenle Karşıya dosya yükleme, bellek yetersiz hatası nedeniyle yüksek bir şansına sahipti
+* Fixed: File upload had a high chance of causing an out of memory error
-* Düzenle Artık PIN/akıllı kart ile oturum açabilirsiniz
+* Fixed: You can now sign-in with PIN/Smartcard
-* Düzenle Portalda aç, artık Azure Çin 21Vianet, Azure Almanya, Azure ABD kamu ve Azure Stack birlikte çalışmaktadır
+* Fixed: Open in Portal now works with Azure China 21Vianet, Azure Germany, Azure US Government, and Azure Stack
-* Düzenle Bir klasörü blob kapsayıcısına yüklerken "geçersiz işlem" hatası bazen oluşabilir
+* Fixed: While uploading a folder to a blob container, an "Illegal operation" error would sometimes occur
-* Düzenle Anlık görüntüleri yönetirken Tümünü Seç seçeneği devre dışı bırakıldı
+* Fixed: Select all was disabled while managing snapshots
-* Düzenle Temel Blobun meta verilerinin, anlık görüntülerinin özelliklerini görüntüledikten sonra üzerine yazılabilir
+* Fixed: The metadata of the base blob might get overwritten after viewing the properties of its snapshots

 #### <a name="known-issues"></a>Bilinen Sorunlar

-* Ardından yanlış PIN/akıllı kart sertifikası seçeneğini belirlerseniz kararı unutursanız Depolama Gezgini sahip olmak için yeniden başlatmanız gerekecektir
+* If you choose the wrong PIN/Smartcard certificate then you will need to restart in order to have Storage Explorer forget the decision
-* Yakınlaştırma düzeyi veya uzaklaştırılacağını sırasında kısa bir süre içinde varsayılan düzeyini sıfırlayabilir
+* While zoomed in or out, the zoom level may momentarily reset to the default level
-* BLOB'ları veya aynı anda yüklenen dosyalar 3'ten fazla gruba sahip hatalarına neden olabilir
+* Having more than 3 groups of blobs or files uploading at the same time may cause errors
-* Abonelikleri Filtrele için kimlik bilgilerini yeniden girmeye gerek Hesap Ayarları panelini Göster
+* The account settings panel may show that you need to reenter credentials in order to filter subscriptions
-* BLOB'ları (ayrı ayrı veya yeniden adlandırılmış blob kapsayıcının içinde) yeniden adlandırma, anlık görüntüler korumaz.
-Diğer tüm özellikleri ve meta verileri bloblar, dosyalar ve varlıklar için bir yeniden adlandırma sırasında korunur.
+* Renaming blobs (individually or inside a renamed blob container) does not preserve snapshots.
+All other properties and metadata for blobs, files, and entities are preserved during a rename.
-* Azure Stack, şu anda dosya paylaşımlarını desteklemiyor olsa da, dosya paylaşımları düğümündeki bağlı bir Azure Stack depolama hesaplarının altında görünmeye devam eder.
+* Although Azure Stack doesn't currently support Files Shares, a File Shares node still appears under an attached Azure Stack storage account.
-* Ubuntu 14.04 yükleme gcc sürümü güncelleştirildi gerekir veya yükseltilmiş – yükseltme adımları aşağıda verilmiştir:
+* Ubuntu 14.04 install needs gcc version updated or upgraded – steps to upgrade are below:

     ```
     sudo add-apt-repository ppa:ubuntu-toolchain-r/test